 Joel Popadics has been enthralled with the sea, boats and maritime subjects ever since a trip to Acadia National Park, Maine in 1991.
 Always inspired by light, fog and mood of weather, the artist can be seen working at his easel along the coast throughout the Northeast.

 Joel’s paintings have been exhibited in solo and group exhibitions in galleries and museums across the United States, including the National Academy of Art and Design in New York; the Bergen Museum of Art and Science in Paramus, NJ; Art of the Sea Galleries in Rockland, Maine; the Place St. Charles Gallery in New Orleans; and the San Francisco Academy of Art in San Francisco.
+He is an annual exhibitor in “The Gathering of Marine Masters” hosted by Art of the Sea Galleries, South Thomaston, Maine.

 In addition, his work is in public and private collections, including those of the Art for Healing Program at University Medical Center of Princeton at Plainsboro, NJ; the Hamilton House Museum in Clifton, NJ; The Ridgewood Art Institute Permanent Collection and the United Methodist Church in Ridgewood, NJ.
 His artwork has raised money for charitable organizations such as the Make-A-Wish Foundation, Table-to-Table Food Bank Network and the LAM Foundation.